npm/npmo-docs/cli/configuration.md

 When using a SSO provider for authentication you need to validate your session with SSO provider.

-Our new feature `--auth-type` will allow to validate session with SSO provider during login.
+The flag `--auth-type` allows you to delegate to a SSO provider during login.

 This feature requires a 4.4.x or newer version of the npm client.
 You can get this by running: